MicrosoftDocs/visualstudio-docs/docs/test/generate-unit-tests-for-your-code-with-intellitest.md

 * Do not support x64 configuration.

-## Get started with IntelliTest
- You'll need Visual Studio Enterprise.

-### Explore: Use IntelliTest to explore your code and generate unit tests
+## Explore: Use IntelliTest to explore your code and generate unit tests
  To generate unit tests, your types must be public.
 Otherwise, [create unit tests](#NoRun) first before you generate them.

 1. Open your solution in Visual Studio.
 Then open the class file that has methods you want to test.